-- On the Insurance Enrollment and Change Form (Form-1), indicate the agency/division number, the HR/CMS employee ID, and the bargaining unit (if applicable), date entered state service and the employee’s annual salary and effective date.
+- On the Enrollment/Change Form (Form-1), indicate the agency/division number, the HR/CMS employee ID, and the bargaining unit (if applicable), date entered state service and the employee’s annual salary and effective date.
 Salary is defined as the salary earned in the employment of the agency but not including any overtime pay, travel reimbursement or travel expenses.

 - The GIC’s interface with HR/CMS and UMASS will automatically create a new employee record in the GIC’s MAGIC system within 24-48 hours after an agency hires a new employee in the HR/CMS or UMASS payroll systems

 - Once the record is created, enter all insurance elections into the MAGIC system.
 If HCSA and/or DCAP is selected, enter the HCSA/DCAP and pre-tax fee amount deductions into HR/CMS or UMass payroll system.

 - Photocopy completed GIC forms and file the copies in the employee’s personnel file.

 - Give the employee a copy of the Employee Acknowledgement form and file the original Employee Acknowledgement form, and Pre-Tax Basic Life and Health Insurance Plan Form (if applicable) in the employee’s personnel file.
 Send the Flexible Spending Account Plan Enrollment form to the FSA Carrier.
 Note: Failure to send a form to the FSA carrier will result in an employee not receiving reimbursement for an eligible HCSA and/or DCAP expense.
 Do not send any of these forms (Employee Acknowledgement, Pre-Tax or HCSA/DCAP) to the GIC.